 Mets fire longtime pitching coach and head trainer

-... on the new pitching coach,” he added.
+... n the new pitching coach,'' he added.
 For the second consecutive season, the Mets were plagued by aches and pains all over the roster.
 They overcame many last ...

 Tweets